syncfusion-content/xamarin-docs/Xamarin/SfSchedule/localization.md

 {% endtabs %}

 ### Add ILocalize interface in pcl
-In PCL, you need to add the ILocalize interface to convert the platform-specific locales to a value supported in .NET cultures.
+You need to add the ILocalize interface to convert the platform-specific locales to a value supported in .NET cultures in the PCL project.

 {% tabs %}
 {% highlight c# %}